nerves-project-attic/system_registry/README.md

 **Global Config Processor**

-The `Config` processor monitors transactions for any that are writing values to the top-level `:config` scope.
+`SystemRegistry.Processor.Config` monitors transactions for any that are writing values to the top-level `:config` scope.
 Values in the config scope can be written to by any process with a valid transaction.

 It validates that the transaction option `:priority` is set to a value form the application configuration.
 You can use `:_` to specify any priority value other